-- Medicare Supplement Insurance Plans: After Medicare Part A and Part B pay their share, Medicare supplements will pay their share.
-Some Medicare Supplement Insurance Plans even provide coverage that’s not included in Part A and B. For example, some Medicare Supplement Insurance Plans may pay a portion of the cost for emergency health needs outside of the USA.
+- Medicare Supplement Insurance Plans: After Medicare Part A and Part B pay their share, Medicare Supplement insurance plans will pay their share.
+Some Medicare Supplement insurance plans even provide coverage that’s not included in Part A and B. For example, some Medicare Supplement insurance plans may pay a portion of the cost for emergency health needs outside of the USA.

 - Medicare Advantage: Medicare Advantage plans will provide you with Medicare coverage in a different kind of plan.
 Instead of having Medicare pay your benefits, the government will help fund the plan, but the insurer will pay their share of your costs.
 You can get your hospital, medical, and prescription drug coverage bundled into one convenient Medicare Advantage plan.

 Note that many Medicare Advantage plans come packaged with Part D. On the other hand, Medicare Supplement insurance plans typically do not.

 As a Medicare beneficiary, you have many coverage choices.
 Enter your ZIP code on this page to begin searching for additional Medicare coverage like:

 - Medicare Advantage all-in-one plans

 - Medicare Supplement insurance plans to cover out-of-pocket costs

 Stand-alone Medicare Part D Prescription Drug Plans